We call Life of Christ CD “the Big Kahuna” because:

 The entire Castle is guarded by a Books of the New Testament ordering game (which our exclusive guide gives you the secret to bypassing).
 Can’t find an answer to a Castle Quiz?
 Well, you”ll just have to go look it up on the Professor’s Bookshelf.

-I know!
-This is a big, multi-faceted program.
-That’s why it’s been so popular, and why I have written a detailed outline and teaching guide.
+I’ve written a detailed outline and teaching guide.
 My guide includes the ANSWERS to all the clues, and several “secrets” about the program.
-View the outline here.

 Life of Christ CD can be used in many settings: